Kwabenaduku/On-the-Risk-Factor-of-Cardiovascular-Diseases/README.md

 ### Cardovascular Risk Predictoe Web App

-Click [here](https://cardiorisk001-2fd5fe804ac8.herokuapp.com)  Discover and interact with our cutting-edge Cardiovascular Risk Prediction app.
-We've developed an advanced logistic regression model to help identify individuals at risk for cardiovascular diseases, and is now available for you to explore
+Click [here](https://cardiorisk001-2fd5fe804ac8.herokuapp.com)  to discover and interact with our cutting-edge Cardiovascular Risk Prediction app.
+We've developed an advanced logistic regression model to help identify individuals at risk for cardiovascular diseases, and is now available for you to explore.